 In today's kooky love news, Stuart Brody, a psychology professor at the University of the West of Scotland, claims that you can discern a woman's ability to achieve orgasm just by looking at her lips.

 His paper, titled "Vaginal Orgasm Is More Prevalent Among Women with a Prominent Tubercle of the Upper Lip," names the plump spot below your cupid's bow, called the tubercle, as the best indicator of sexual satisfaction.
 But if you have a thin mouth, don't despair.
 While full lips are commonly associated with sexual prowess, Brody says to focus on that small bump instead of overall lip shape.
-How To Kiss Well
+'Julie The Tongue-Invader' And Other Tales On Kissing Well

 Brody gathered his data using an online survey of 258 mostly Scottish women with an average age of 27 years.
 Participants with a prominent tubercle were also more likely to have ever achieved a vaginal orgasm, leading Brody to believe that there is a link between lip shape and sexual responsiveness.